 Test Security Management:

 Management.
-An individual (the Security Coordinator) will be responsible for the overall leadership and management of the Hawaii test security program set forth in this Manual, under the leadership of the Administrator or Director of the Assessment Section.
+An individual (the Security Coordinator) will be responsible for the overall leadership and management of the Hawai‛i test security program set forth in this Manual, under the leadership of the Administrator or Director of the Assessment Section.

 Authority.
 The Security Coordinator with the approval of the Director will make final determinations regarding the application of these policies and procedures, and from time-to-time, will recommend appropriate changes to these policies and procedures as well as to the resources and legal requirements for test security.